Human rights movement in the Soviet Union: Emergence of "defenders of rights"

-The circle of human rights activists in the Soviet Union formed as a result of several events in 1966-68.
+The circle of human rights activists in the Soviet Union formed as a result of several events in 1966–68.
 Marking the end of Khrushchev's relative liberalism (Khrushchev Thaw) and the beginning of the Brezhnev epoch (Brezhnev stagnation), these years saw an increase in political repression.
 A succession of writers and dissidents warning against a return to Stalinism were put on trial, and the beginnings of political liberalization reforms in the Czechoslovak Socialist Republic (Prague Spring) were crushed with military force.

 Critically minded individuals reacted by petitioning against abuses and documenting them in samizdat (underground press) publications, and a small group turned towards protesting openly and eventually began to appeal to the international community.
 Those who insisted on protesting rights violations became known as "defenders of rights" (pravozashchitniki).
 Avoiding moral and political commentary in favor of close attention to legal and procedural issues, they demanded that the existing laws and rights formally guaranteed by the Soviet state be observed.
-This approach became a common cause for diverse social groups in the dissident millieu, ranging from academics to activists in the youth subculture.
+This approach became a common cause for diverse social groups in the dissident milieu, ranging from academics to activists in the youth subculture.

 Sinyavsky-Daniel trial (1966) – First rights-defense activity

 In the mid-1960s, a number of writers who warned of a return to Stalinism were put on trial.
 One such a case was the 1966 trial of Yuli Daniel and Andrei Sinyavsky, two writers who had published satirical writings under pseudonyms in the West.
 They were sentenced to seven years in a labor camp for "anti-Soviet agitation".
 The trial was perceived by many in the intelligentsia as a return to previous Soviet show trials.
-It provoked a number of demonstrations and petition campaigns, mostly in Moscow and Leningrad, which emphasizes issues of creative freedom and the historical role of the writer in Russian society.In December 1965, the Sinyavsky-Daniel case motivated a small current of dissidents who decided to focus the legality of the trial.
-Mathematician Alexander Esenin-Volpin with the help of writer Yuri Galanskov and student Vladimir Bukovsky organized an unsanctioned rally on Pushkin Square ("glasnost meeting").
-The demonstrators demanded an open trial for the writers as formally guaranteed by the Soviet Constitution.
-A "Civic Appeal" distributed through samizdat informed potential demonstrators of the rights being violated in the case and informed them of the possibility of formally legal protest.
+It provoked a number of demonstrations and petition campaigns, mostly in Moscow and Leningrad, which emphasizes issues of creative freedom and the historical role of the writer in Russian society.

+[Volpin] would explain to anyone who cared to listen a simple but unfamiliar idea: all laws ought to be understood in exactly the way they are written and not as they are interpreted by the government and the government ought to fulfil those laws to the letter [...].
+What would happen if citizens acted on the assumption that they have rights?
+If one person did it, he would become a martyr; if two people did it, they would be labelled an enemy organization; if thousands of people did it, the state would have to become less oppressive.